nikitaBor/TeamDequeTheHalls/README.md

 * peek()  -> peekCarefully() -> null
 * poll() -> removeCarefully() -> null
 ## DLLNode
 We chose a doubly-linked base architecture because removing and adding from a DLLNode is O(1).
 This is because when removing and adding we can change where arrows point to and not shift anything.
-ArrayList and array-based architecture would be O(n) because after removing the element, we'd have to shift the other elements.
+ArrayList and array-based architecture would be O(n) because after removing and adding elements, we'd have to shift the other elements.